ibexa/documentation-developer/docs/extending/custom_icons.md

 Place the icon in `public/assets/images` and run `yarn encore <dev|prod>` after adding it.

 !!! note "Icons format"

-    All icons should be in SVG format with `symbol` so they can display properly in the Back Office.
+    To ensure proper display in the Back Office, all icons should have SVG format with `symbol`.

+If you want to configure icons per SiteAccess, see [Icon sets](../guide/config_back_office.md#icon-sets).

+To see more configuration options, see [icon sizes](../guide/content_rendering/twig_function_reference/other_twig_filters.md).

 ### Custom icons in Twig templates